Doing Well Doesn’t Mean It’s Clear What to Do Next

 I get it.
 The only person who wouldn’t be surprised by how often I’m looking at my finances is my wife.

 You might be feeling this too.
-It’s hard to know if we’re making the right choices in life.
+It’s hard to know if we’re making the right choices.

 The questions probably sound familiar: